shabbyrobe/cachet/README.rst

 Blocking
 ~~~~~~~~

+Requires locker_: **blocking**

+Backend expirations: **enabled or disabled**

+API deviation: **no**

 This requires a locker_.
 In the event of a cache miss, a request will try to acquire the lock before
 calling the data retrieval function.
 The lock will be released after the data is retrieved.
 Any
-concurrent request which causes a cache miss will block until the request with the lock finishes.
+concurrent request which causes a cache miss will block until the request which has acquired the
+lock releases it.

-This strategy isn't adversely affected when ``useBackendExpirations`` is set to ``true`` if the
+This strategy shouldn't be adversely affected when ``useBackendExpirations`` is set to ``true`` if
-backend supports it.
+the backend supports it, though if your cache items frequently expire after only a couple of
+seconds you'll probably have a bad time.

 .. code-block:: php